 A Tax Deed Sale is a public auction where real estate is sold on property that is delinquent in taxes.
 A tax deed sale occurs after an owner of a tax certificate applies to the Tax Collector for a Tax Deed after the tax certificate has been held for the statutory period.

 When and where are these tax deed sales held?

 Tax Deed Sales are set by the courts, for a complete list of sales please click the link at the end of the page.

 Where can I obtain information about upcoming sales?

 The tax deed sales are advertised in “Monticello News” once a week for four consecutive weeks.
-You can purchase copies of the legal ads or other paperwork from the Clerk’s Office at a cost of $l.00 per page.
-The Clerk’s Office telephone number is (850) 342-0218 ext.
-234.
+You can purchase copies of the legal ads or other paperwork from the Clerk’s Office at a cost of $1.00 per page.
+The upcoming sales are also listed on the Clerk’s website.

 What liens or encumbrances survive against a property after it is sold at a tax deed sale?

 Governmental liens survive the issuance of a tax deed and are satisfied to the fullest extent possible with any overbid monies from the sale.
 Governmental liens not satisfied in full survive the issuance of a tax deed and will still remain against the property.
 The Clerk’s Office assumes no responsibility for any encumbrances on any property offered for sale.
 It is in your best interest to have a title search done by an attorney or title company.
 However, you may search the Official Records.
 When considering tax deed properties, please be advised that ALL PROPERTIES ARE SOLD BUYER BEWARE.

 Can the property owner stop the property from being sold for taxes?

 The property owner or mortgage holder can redeem the property from the tax deed sale by paying the amounts owed to the Tax Collector or the Clerk of Court.